dj-m/CMA_385Coronado/20201009_CMA_385CoronadoAve.md

 Assuming this stays stable, we can estimate that the sale price of 385 Coronado Ave will come in at approxiamtely $1,088,819, very near its current list price of $1,087,800.

 The current bid of $1,010,000, stands at 92.8% of 385 Coronado Ave's list price.
-Even if that initial offer isn't successful, any reduction in the sale price from the list price will have beat the mean sell-to-Redfin-Estimate pricepoint.
+Even if that initial offer isn't successful, any reduction in the sale price from list will already be an improvement on the mean sell-to-Redfin-Estimate pricepoint.